Karekare Surf Lifesaving Club Inc

 March 2020 – June 2021

-Set over three levels, the building consists of dark grey masonry blocks, manufactured in Ashburton and transported to site, and locally sourced concrete.
-The walls above the basement are timber framed with an external cladding of stained cedar.
-The basement serves as storage for vehicles and rescue boats as well as containing a toilet and fully equipped first aid room.
-The original basement experienced frequent flooding from the Karekare Stream which runs nearby, so the basement was raised one metre above the existing build.
-Stairs either side of the building lead up to the ground floor and into an open plan area which includes a watch tower, committee rooms, kitchen, and large recreational room with balconies on both sides.
-On the top floor there are five bunk rooms and seven separate tiled bathrooms each with their own shower, toilet, and washbasin.
+The basement level of the three-level building is constructed from dark grey masonry blocks manufactured in Ashburton, along with locally sourced concrete.
+The walls above the basement are timber-framed, with an external cladding of stained cedar.
+The basement serves as storage for vehicles and rescue boats and also houses a toilet and a fully equipped first-aid room.
+External stairs at either end lead up to the ground floor and into an open-plan area that includes a watch tower, committee room, kitchen and large recreational room with balconies on both sides.
+On the top floor are five bunkrooms and seven separate tiled bathrooms, each with its own shower, toilet and washbasin.